Surface Conditioning Discs: Common Problems and How to Fix Them

 The following are the troubleshooting tips to prevent loading or clogging:

-Increase Pressure: Sometimes the abrasive cuts more precisely if applying a little extra pressure.
-Be careful not to break the workpiece.
+- Increase Pressure: Sometimes the abrasive cuts more precisely if applying a little extra pressure.
+Avoid shattering the workpiece.

 3. UNEVEN FINISHING OR GOUGING